codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_creating_an_account.md

 If you would like to join and do not already know any current members, email us via the Feedback link at the top.

+## I've received an invitation to play Codewarz - what's next?

-When you receive an invitation to create an account on the [website](https://codewarz.ninja), you should also receive an invitation to join our slack channel at [codewarzteam.slack.com](https://codewarzteam.slack.com).
+When you receive an invitation to create an account on the [website](https://codewarz.ninja) via email, you should also receive an invitation to join our slack channel at [codewarzteam.slack.com](https://codewarzteam.slack.com).
+Slack chat is available through any HTML5-compliant web browser, through mobile apps for iOS and Android, and via Desktop Apps for Windows, Linux, and OSX.
+We strongly encourage you to join us on Slack - there you'll get feedback on your submission results, help from the admins, and you'll also be able to connect with your fellow players.

+## Invite Your Friends

+Each account comes with the ability to send three invitations to join Codewarz.
+You can access this feature through your profile link at the top right of the navigation panel on the persistent site.

 {% include links.html %}